Tiny-Earth/DemoSite/site/src/inclusive.md

 ### Help students perceive failure as productive

-- Hearing only about physicists’ achievements diminished students’ interest in science; learning about their struggles enhanced students’ interest in and recall of key concepts from the course.
-(Hong & Lin-Siegler, 2012).
+- Hearing only about physicists’ achievements diminished students’ interest in science; learning about their struggles enhanced students’ interest in and recall of key concepts from the course (Hong & Lin-Siegler, 2012).
 - “Struggle stories” increased student motivation and performance, especially among low-performing students [lin-siegler_even_2016](@cite).
 - The “growth mindset” enables students to see a failure as an opportunity for growth rather than an assurance of further failure.
 (Dweck, 2006; Good et al., 2012; Canning, XX)